The Challenge of Virtual Project Teams

-Many organisations are needing to or wanting to deliver projects today via virtual project teams.
+Many organisations are needing to or want to deliver projects today via virtual project teams.
 Business activity requires this, given the global nature of projects and the various parties and partners who can be involved in any given project.
-The way we all work today, with a heavy use of the Internet also encourages or enables this.
+The way we all work today, with heavy use of the Internet also encourages or enables this.

 Despite this, there are some major challenges for virtual teams that more ‘co-located’ teams might not have to understand or overcome.
 Let me provide one fairly recent example to highlight just one major potential issue.

 Case study example that proves the most common challenge:

 A customer of ours is a global business, with Operations on every continent.
 A couple of years ago they kicked off a major project, that would involve key technologies and people from all around the globe.
 This was a big project and was as a seriously large opportunity for the business.